NXP/dds-tsn/README.md

        export RMW_IMPLEMENTATION=rmw_connextdds
        ```
     - For an ARM machine: the free Debian package of Connext DDS is not available for `arm64`, however, you can download Connext DDS Professional from [here](https://www.rti.com/products) and build it on the `arm64` target.
-1. Build the code from the directory of this README on machines A and C. If you use the Connext DDS, set the environment as described in the previous step.
+1. Build the code from the repository root directory (with this README) on machines A and C. If you use the Connext DDS, set the environment as described in the previous step.
     ```bash
     git clone https://github.com/NXP/dds-tsn.git
-    cd dds_tsn
+    cd dds-tsn
     source /opt/ros/foxy/setup.bash
     colcon build
     source install/setup.sh
     ```

 ## Configuration

 ### Option A: VLAN-to-PCP mapping using egress-qos-map
 No specific Linux kernel modules are required for this option.
 On machine A, create a VLAN interface with the IP address ending with `.2`: